AP sources: White House aware of Russian bounties in 2019

 “If this was kind of swept under the carpet as to not make it a bigger issue with Russia, and one ounce of blood was spilled when they knew this, I lost all respect for this administration and everything,” Erik Hendriks said.

-Marine Major Roger Hollenbeck said at the time that the reserve unit was a part of the Georgia Deployment Program-Resolute Support Mission, a reoccurring, six-month rotation between U.S. Marines and Georgian Armed Forces.
+Marine Maj.
+Roger Hollenbeck said at the time that the reserve unit was a part of the Georgia Deployment Program-Resolute Support Mission, a recurring six-month rotation between U.S. Marines and Georgian Armed Forces.
 The unit first deployed to Afghanistan in October 2018.

 Three other service members and an Afghan contractor were also wounded in the attack.
 As of April 2019, the attack was under a separate investigation, unrelated to the Russian bounties, to determine how it unfolded.